 - Travel insurance.
 Usually required by trekking companies but arranged separately

-Best Time for Everest Base Camp Trek in Nepal
+Which Season Is Best for the Everest Base Camp Guided Trek Packages?

 The winter season in Everest (December to February) is much lighter in numbers.
-Fewer Everest Base Camp trekking groups go during this time because it gets colder at higher altitude and some lodges in upper areas reduce operations.
+Fewer trekking groups go during this time because it gets colder at higher altitude and some lodges in upper areas reduce operations.

-Monsoon in Everest (June to August) is the least used period for trekking in Nepal.
+Monsoon in Everest (June to August) is the least used period for Nepal trekking.
 Rain affects flights, trails in lower areas get messy, and fewer people go for Everest Base Camp trek packages during this season.

 Most people still choose spring or autumn because that is when the Everest Base Camp trek is in its best form.